Previous tools: MS Projects, Whiteboards

 DeAngelis Diamond Construction was founded by David Diamond and John DeAngelis in 1996.
 What started out as a small construction management firm grew rapidly into a well-known and well-respected ENR 400 leader in the construction industry with a highly diverse project portfolio.

-Today, DeAngelis Diamond has completed over a billion dollars worth of construction projects throughout Florida and is a top ranked company in the Southeastern United States with awards ranging from the ENR top 400 to Business Observer’s Top 50 Contractors.
+Today, DeAngelis Diamond has completed over a billion dollars worth of construction projects throughout Florida and is a top-ranked company in the Southeastern United States with awards ranging from the ENR top 400 to Business Observer’s Top 50 Contractors.

 Without a doubt, construction is one of the most competitive industries in North America and across the globe.
 While project bids become increasingly competitive, general contractors are reevaluating their internal processes and looking to software and technology built for construction to streamline core processes.

 DeAngelis Diamond is no stranger to technology adoption.
 “Technology solutions start from the very second we capture a new lead throughout the entirety of the project and into warranty,” says Brett Diamond, CIO and Principal at DeAngelis Diamond.
-“Every day we’re utilizing tools such as artificial intelligence, 360 degree field imagery, drones, virtual reality, and so much more.”
+“Every day we’re utilizing tools such as artificial intelligence, 360-degree field imagery, drones, virtual reality, and so much more.”

-Having established a strong foundation of construction technology, DeAngelis Diamond turned their focus to resource management to help widen the gap between them and their competitors.
+Having already established a strong foundation of construction technology, DeAngelis Diamond turned their focus to resource management to help widen the gap between them and their competitors.

 Being an active supporter of the construction tech community, DeAngelis Diamond is always looking for new opportunities to push innovation within their organization to drive the company forward.
 “While attending the Procore Groundbreak conference, we were introduced to the Bridgit team,” explains Diamond.
 “They showed us a beautiful new resource management platform called Bridgit Bench.
 After demoing it to our internal team, we knew we had to put it in play immediately.”

 And put it into play they have.
 It’s not uncommon for clients to approach DeAngelis Diamond with ambitious project goals with unique, complex problems that need to be solved.
-With the help of Bridgit Bench, their team is able to improve resource planning workflows and build the best project teams with the right leadership, right skills, and right experience to achieve better project outcomes.
+With the help of Bridgit Bench, their team is able to improve resource planning workflows and build the best project teams with the right leadership, right skills, and the right experience to achieve better project outcomes.

 With work constantly shifting from one location to the next, DeAngelis Diamond has also been able to stay on top of their project resources using the Bridgit Bench mobile application.

 “The question for me has always been, how do you manage resources when 50% of your time is in the office and 50% of your time is in the field,” shares Brian Hood, VP of Field Ops, about the difficulties of managing resources while moving from project to project.
-“Thanks to Bridgit and their mobile app, regardless of where I’m at, I’m able to stay in touch with our resource plan and have vision into what is upcoming.”
+“Thanks to Bridgit and their mobile app, regardless of where I’m at, I’m able to stay in touch with our resource plan and have visibility into what is upcoming.”

 Being passionate about leveraging construction technology has allowed DeAngelis Diamond to build complex projects faster, safer, and with exceptional quality – all for less cost.
 As they explore new technologies, DeAngelis Diamond keeps a very straightforward approach to evaluating different innovations: